Get insider access

 Sennheiser HD 599

-The Sennheiser HD 599 and the Sennheiser HD 660 S are similarly performing open-back headphones, but the 599 are a bit better for audiophiles looking for neutral sound.
-They have a much better passive soundstage performance and more neutral bass and treble responses, which some may prefer.
-They're also more comfortable and breathable.
+The Sennheiser HD 599 and the Sennheiser HD 660 S are very similar over-ear headphones.
+Despite both being open-backs, the HD 599 have a much more speaker-like passive soundstage performance, as well as a bass and treble response that more closely resembles our target Harman-based curve.
+This makes the HD 599 a bit better for audiophiles looking for a neutral sound, They're also more comfortable and breathable.
 On the other hand, the 660 S have a much better build quality and a more stable fit on your head.

 Sennheiser HD 58X Jubilee